funatsufumiya/luajit-cpp-luaaa-interop/README.md

 # LuaJIT / C++ interop using luaaa

-This is tiny example interop between LuaJIT and C++
+This is tiny example interop between LuaJIT and C++ using luaaa

 ## Usage